sagemathinc/cocalc-doc/source/howto/using-hub.rst

 Flush, Commit and Close
 ~~~~~~~~~~~~~~~~~~~~~~~

-Since Hub implements caching, you need to tell the program to push the
-final changes to permanent storage.
-Hub Datasets have three methods that
+Hub Datasets have three methods to push the final changes to the selected storage.
-let you do that.

 The most fundamental method, ``.flush()`` saves changes from cache to
 the dataset final storage and does not invalidate dataset object.
 It